MBrassey/macOS/README.md

 ![macOS](/img/trident_zsh.png)

 <h1>Misc.</h1>
 I recommend the <a href="https://github.com/mattinclude/macOS/tree/master/configs">Hybrid</a> color theme for vim.
+In the macOS General settings, I have the Graphite Appearance, and am using the Dark bar and Dock.
 The command line visualizer I am utilizing is <a href="https://github.com/karlstav/cava">cava</a>.
 You can also use <a href="https://github.com/dpayne/cli-visualizer">cli-visualizer</a>.
 I run the sofware over a `mosh` (persistant ssh) session to a Linux VM or instance.